Kequc/fake-data-builder/readme.md

 // }
 ```

-All functions that are passed as values will be run, this dataset can be deeply nested.
+This dataset can be deeply nested, all functions that are passed as values will be run.
+What follows are a set of generators and helpers that are included.

-# Random generators
+# Generators

 ### # randInt()